hardbyte/qabot/README.md

 Query: what are the unique load shapes of cars, what are the maximum number of cars per train?
 Result:
 The unique load shapes of cars are circle, diamond, hexagon, rectangle, and triangle, and the maximum number of cars per train is 3.
 ```

-Note you can also supply the database connection string via the environment variable
+Note you can also supply a database connection string via the environment variable
 `QABOT_DATABASE_URI`.

 #### Limit the tables

-You can limit the tables that are queried by passing the `-t` flag.
+You can limit the tables that are queried by passing the `-t` flag - this will save your tokens!
 For example, to only query the `cars` table:

 ```bash
 $ export QABOT_DATABASE_URI=mysql+mysqldb://guest:relational@relational.fit.cvut.cz:3306/trains